 I am now compression vest free!
 Yesterday for the first time, I got to hike with just a t-shirt on—no bra, no vest, all chest!
 I wore a tight T to celebrate my new freedom.
 When I got to the beach, I took it off and hung out topless at the shoreline, getting some sun on my back (but NOT my nipples—I need to be careful about their exposure to sun.)
 Then I worked in my garden for several hours, again topless and loving it!
 It all came together so wonderfully, and I am extremely appreciative and humbled by it all!!

-Below is a photo of me with the vest AND drains (from May 5), then just the vest (yes, it IS kind of pink—I washed it with my GF’s red dress), my chest at 6 1/2 weeks, and me proudly wearing a tight white t-shirt yesterday.
+Below is a photo of me with the vest AND drains (from May 5), then just the vest (yes, it IS kind of pink—I washed it with my GF’s red dress), and my chest at 6 1/2 weeks.